rebekahheacock/unix-cli/README.md

 > Determine that the view your seeing from ls -lR EXACTLY matches with the view of your project your seeing in Sublime.

-> In Sublime create a file that will track the inventory for each department.
+> In Sublime, create a file that will track the inventory for each department.

 > The files will be named inventory.txt and there contents will be a comma seperated file (CSV) in each department's directory.

-> In LawnGarden/inventory.csv
+> In LawnGarden/inventory.csv add:

 ```
 Item,ProdNum,Quantity,Price,Sold Per Month